Employee Newsletters

 Screenshot of employee survey results with anonymous employee feedback within ContactMonkey's campaign overview dashboard.

-Creating your best content doesn’t have to be a guessing game; with ContactMonkey you can deploy a data-driven approach to your email content.
+Creating your best content doesn’t have to be a guessing game; with ContactMonkey you can deploy a data-driven approach to your email content to find the best places to embed animated GIFs into your Outlook emails.

 If your organization has internal or external regulations around email privacy, try using ContactMonkey’s anonymous email tracking and anonymous employee comments to gather email metrics and feedback while maintaining your employees’ privacy.